Devil's Slide (California)

 Devil's Slide is a coastal promontory in California, United States.
 It lies on the San Mateo County coast between Pacifica and Montara.
-Its name comes from the rocky edges prone to accident.
+Its name comes from the rocky edges prone to slope failure.

 Natural setting

 Devil's Slide is a name given to a steep, rocky coastal promontory located about midway between Montara and the Linda Mar District of Pacifica.
 The terrain is characterized by steep, eroded slopes with natural gradients ranging between 30 and 50%.
 There are small coastal valleys throughout along the major drainages within the Montara Mountain watershed.
 The soils in these valleys are deep and moderately well-drained and have developed along the low terraces and alluvial fans of the stream channels.